 Casey White, Vicky White shared nearly 1,000 phone calls before April escape

-Between August 2021 and February 2022, Casey White and Vicky White shared 949 phone calls.

 LAUDERDALE Co., Ala.
-(WAFF) - As investigators uncover further details about Casey White’s and Vicky White’s relationship, they discovered the two shared nearly 1,000 phone calls while Casey White was being held at Donaldson Correctional Facility in Bessemer between August 2021 and February 2022.
+(WAFF/Gray News) - As investigators uncover further details about Casey White’s and Vicky White’s relationship prior to the prison escape that captured national headlines, they discovered the two shared nearly 1,000 phone calls while Casey White was being held at Donaldson Correctional Facility in Bessemer, Alabama, between August 2021 and February 2022.

-Casey White was later moved back to Donaldson Correctional Facility where he shared phone calls with Vicky White nearly four times per day.
-Between August 2021 and February 2022, Sheriff Singleton says Casey White and Vicky White shared 949 phone calls.
+Casey White was later moved back to Donaldson Correctional Facility, where he shared phone calls with Vicky White nearly four times per day.
+Between August 2021 and February 2022, WAFF reports that Sheriff Singleton says Casey White and Vicky White shared 949 phone calls.

 Casey White was moved back to the Lauderdale County Detention Center on Feb.
 25, 2022.